1982 Grand Prix (tennis)

 The 1982 Volvo Grand Prix was a professional tennis circuit held that year.
 It incorporated the four grand slam tournaments, the Grand Prix tournaments.
 The circuit was administered by the Men's International Professional Tennis Council (MIPTC).
 On 30 April 1981 World Championship Tennis (WCT) announced its withdrawal from the Grand Prix circuit, which it had been incorporated into since 1978, and the re-establishment of its own tour calendar for the 1982 season.
 To counter the threat of player leaving the Grand Prix tour for the WCT the MIPTC introduced a mandatory commitment to play at least 10 Grand Prix Super Series tournaments.

 Schedule

 The table below shows the 1982 Volvo Grand Prix schedule (a precursor to the ATP Tour).

-Total prize money amount for all tournaments comes from ATP.
+Total prize money amount for all tournaments according to ATP.